ASRBench/asrbench/docs/cli/installation.md

 ??? warning "Torch cuda"
-    There is a certain problem with the version of nvidia cuda you use, currently the framework and cli deal with torch+cu12, which would be compatible with cuda 12, if you use a different version you would have to upgrade or downgrade to cuda 12.
+    There is a certain problem with the version of nvidia cuda you use, currently the cli deal with torch+cu12, which would be compatible with cuda 12, if you use a different version you would have to upgrade or downgrade to cuda 12.
 I honestly don't know how to solve this kind of problem since the cuda version of torch is installed as an indirect